ERAS Photo

 Christopher Pecoraro, Residency Applicant

-He received double the interview requests of a typical applicant with his credentials and eventually landed his dream residency.
+He received DOUBLE the interview requests of a typical applicant with his credentials and eventually landed his dream residency.
 He attributes much of that success to his headshot.

 "I was surprised at how often my picture showed up.
-I interviewed with as anywhere from 2 to 12 people in one day, and they’re all given a file of each applicant.
+I interviewed with anywhere from 2 to 12 people in one day, and they’re all given a file of each applicant.
 On that file was always a BIG blown up print of my headshot!
 "One place in particular printed out all the applicant’s headshots on one page and handed them to everyone in the room.
-At another interview, everyone's headshots were shown on a huge projector - it was so awkward for the people who didn't have professional photos; you could just sense how they were probably feeling about that mistake." |
+At another interview, everyone's headshots were shown on a huge projector - it was so awkward for the people who didn't have professional photos; you could just sense how they were probably feeling about that mistake."
+Learn how Christopher received DOUBLE the interview requests of a typical applicant by clicking here. |

 In-Person Shoots